newchuyalong/libgdx-learning/Managing-your-assets.md

 manager.finishLoading();
 ```

 This will block until all the assets that have been queued are actually done loading.
-Kinda defeats the purpose of asynchronous loading, but sometimes one might need it (e.g. loading the assets needed to display the loading screen itself).
+Kinda defeats the purpose of asynchronous loading, but sometimes one might need it (e.g., loading the assets needed to display the loading screen itself).

 ### Getting Assets ###
 That's again easy: